Here’s How To Use Instagram For Small Businesses

 In fact, most people save a lot of time doing it all at once rather than trying to fit it into their busy days.

 This is yet another reason that you should switch to Instagram business.
 You’ll have access to a very user-friendly scheduling tool.

 The tool currently only works for photos, not videos.
 If you want to post videos, you need to go through 3rd party software like HootSuite.

 This paid service offers a generous free subscription that’s just enough for getting started with Instagram for small businesses.

 But beware.
-Just because you block off time to schedule Instagram post doesn’t mean you can ignore your followers all week.
+Just because you block off time to schedule Instagram posts doesn’t mean you can ignore your followers all week.